HSF/phoenix/guides/developers/event_data_format.md

 Tracks is a list of Track objects with the following attrbutes :
 * `pos` - list of positions along the track, each  given as a triplet [x, y, z]
 * `color` (opt) - Hexadecimal string representing the color to draw the track.
 * `dparams` (opt) - parameters of the tracks.
-5 floats matching d0, z0, phi, eta, qOverP
+5 floats matching d0, z0, phi, theta, qOverP
 * `d0`, `z0`, `phi`, `eta`, `qOverP`  (opt) - parameters of the tracks, taking precedence over `dparams`

 #### 'Jets'